Veteran-Friendly Food Franchise Opportunities

 Moe’s Southwest Grill

-Moe’s claims an average of over $1.5 million in average net sales per year and won the 2017 “Brand of the Year – Fast Casual Mexican Restaurant.”
-The restaurant also landed at number 170 on Entrepreneur magazine’s 2019 list of the 500 best franchises.
-It is obvious there is success to be had at Moe’s and veterans can take advantage of a $10,000 discount on the initial franchise fee of $30,000.
-That is a 33% savings!
+Moe’s claims an average net sales of over $1.1 million per year.
+The restaurant has also been on Entrepreneur magazine’s list of the 500 best franchises for many years.
+It is obvious there is success to be had at Moe’s, and veterans can take advantage of a $10,000 discount on the initial franchise fee of $30,500.

 Schlotzsky’s

-The author’s personal favorite food is available as a franchise with a veterans discount of $1,776 off of the initial fee of $35,000.
-Philadelphia Pretzel Factory boasts a small, but tasty menu and as anyone who has ever eaten a soft pretzel knows, there’s always room for more.
-The company started franchising in 2004 and claims 45% of their franchisees run multiple locations, so there is satisfaction and longevity within the ranks.
+This is available as a franchise, with a $1,776 veterans discount off the initial $40,000 fee.
+Philly Pretzel Factory boasts a small but tasty menu, and as anyone who has ever eaten a soft pretzel knows, there’s always room for more.
+The company began franchising in 2004 and claims that 45% of its franchisees operate multiple locations.\

 Honey Baked Ham Company

-A staple of some Midwestern states, the Michigan based Honey Baked Ham Company sells hams, turkeys, and roasts for all special occasions.
-They also provide a lunch menu for people looking for a quick bite while out running errands.
-The family-owned company has been in business since the 1950s and has expanded their franchise empire to nearly 500 locations.
-Market opportunities exist in every state except California which has an abundance of storefronts operating.
-The average annual net sales for the franchises run a hair over $746,000.
+Michigan-based Honey Baked Ham Company sells hams, turkeys, and roasts for all occasions.
+They also provide a lunch menu for people looking for a quick bite.
+The family-owned company has been in business since the 1950s and has expanded its franchise empire to about 500 locations.
+Market opportunities exist in every state except California, which has an abundance of storefronts operating.
+The average annual net sales for the franchises are about $750,000.

 RELATED: